patperry/timsort/README.md

 the routine can't allocate the necessary temporary array or if the comparator is invalid.

-The C version uses a few C99 variable length arrays of size `width`; these could easily be replaced with calls to `alloca`.
-The other utilized C99 features are mixed code and declarations, and `//` comments.
-It would be fairly easy to port the code to C90.

 The source code for the (Apache 2.0 Licensed) Java version is included in [the JSR-166 proposal](http://gee.cs.oswego.edu/cgi-bin/viewcvs.cgi/jsr166/src/main/java/util/TimSort.java?view=co).